Meet the Team

 Assistant Manager, Student Administration, NTU–University Scholars Programme

-Dean, College of Humanities, Arts & Social Sciences
+Dean, College of Humanities, Arts and Social Sciences

 Dr Mark Cenite